 Section One.
 Meeting Notice

-A notice of the date, time, and location for each regular meeting of the board shall be mailed to each member at least ten (10) days prior to the meeting date.
+A notice of the date, time, and location for each regular meeting of the board shall be provided to each member at least ten (10) days prior to the meeting date.

 Section Two.
 Special Meetings

 Special meetings may be called by the Executive Committee or by a majority of members of the board.
-A notice of the date, time, location, and purpose for a special meeting of the board shall be mailed to each members at least twenty (20) days prior to the special meeting.
+A notice of the date, time, location, and purpose for a special meeting of the board shall be provided to each member at least twenty (24) hours prior to the special meeting.